 The Board has overall responsibility for determining risk appetite, which is an expression of the risk the business is willing to take.
-Risk appetites are set for solvency and liquidity.
+Risk appetites are set for solvency, liquidity and interest rates.
 The position against risk appetite is monitored and reported to the Board Risk Committee on a regular basis.